h2r/ein/README.md

 # Ein
-NODE: Native Object Detection / Estimation

 Please read this entire document before attempting to use the software.
 We start by describing the underlying functionality and ROS nodes and proceed to describe a convenient operating strategy and some utility scripts which you may find helpful.

 If you are on Trusty 14.04 LTS with Indigo, you need the non-free functionality of opencv.